MacarthyEmmanuel/macarthy-emmanuel-repository/README.md

 I research, publish and make video guides on scholarships at ScholarshipTab.
 Before that I served as an NYSC Corps Liaison Officer, coordinating 130+ corps members.
 I hold a B.Agric Tech (Second Class Upper) from the Federal University of Technology, Minna.

-## View it

-- Open `index.html` in any browser, or
-- View the hosted version on GitHub Pages once it is switched on for this repository.

 ## Contact